adlarkin/RRT_Star_CPP/README.md

 # RRT_Star_CPP
 RRT* Planner for distance or (hopefully) energy efficiency (C++)

 Make sure you have openGL installed ... instructions here:
 - http://www.codebind.com/linux-tutorials/install-opengl-ubuntu-linux/
+(this project uses freeGlut to actually implement openGL, not glut)

 Next, if using CLion, you need to add the following to your CMakeLists.txt file:
 - target_link_libraries(PROJECT_NAME -lglut -lGL -lGLU)